 To do our professional analyses, we pull from Joseph Campbell, Carl Jung, George Lakoff, Noam Chomsky, Carl Rogers, and more.
 We gain an understanding of their concepts, their conclusions, and then we use them in dynamic, interdisciplinary, applicable strategies when we give clients our insights.

-We use them to provide dynamic and science-backed insights, and we give you tools to understand, hone and advance your narratives and communications so you can evolve forward with and within your systems.
+We use them to provide dynamic and science-backed insights, we give you tools to understand, hone and advance your narratives and communications so you can evolve forward within and with your systems.

-Take the geeks' word for it: We love doing this, and that means we do it efficiently and effectively.
+Take the geeks' word for it: We love doing this, and that means we do it efficiently and effectively so you can too.

 Melissa & Neil